Writing is a mysterious activity. ~ Susan Sontag

 Nothing, other than to express my appreciation to you, Daisy, for the opportunity to connect with your followers here.
 I hope many conversations and friendships grow out of this.
 Thank you.

 Sometimes, in order to find purpose for the future, you need

 to unravel the mystery of the past.

 ~ John DeDakis

 And thank you, John, for this conversation about your life and interests.
-I understand that your books are available on Amazon and as Kindle eBooks.
-Also on Goodreads.
+I understand that your books are available on Amazon, also on Goodreads.
 Wishing you the best with all of your creative endeavors.

-- Look for John on Facebook or join his group there: Friends of John DeDakis.
-On Twitter, look for @johnDeDakis or explore his website.
+- Look for John on Facebook or join his FB group: Friends of John DeDakis.
+On Twitter, find @johnDeDakis or explore his website.